bobbyblues/pyslidebar/README.md

 For this module to work, we use the pyxhook library from [JeffHoogland](https://github.com/JeffHoogland/pyxhook).
 Those files are provided under the license specified in the pyxhook subdirectory.

+Configuration:

+ - typewriter: true or false to enable or disable the typewriter module

 Known bugs: